Jinso-o/migration-guide-ebook/05_backfill.md

 FROM dlt_schema.events;
 ```

-**🟢 When to use stitching**: This strategy is best when you want a fast, low-effort migration with zero data duplication.
+**When to use stitching**: This strategy is best when you want a fast, low-effort migration with zero data duplication.
 It assumes your legacy data is static (no longer changing) and lets you **gradually deprecate** the old system over time while new data flows into `dlt`.

 * *No immediate reload needed*: You can query all data through one view without moving old records.
 * *Legacy data is read-only*: Suitable if historical data won’t be updated further.